online vet appointments.

-Vetster connects pet owners to thousands of licensed veterinary professionals ready to provide online pet care through video, chat and voice enabled appointments 24/7.
+Vetster connects pet owners to thousands of licensed veterinarians ready to provide the best online vet services through video chat appointments 24/7.

 If you are unable or if visiting your local clinic is challenging for you, we're here for all your pet health concerns, big or small.

-Vetster is available 24/7, when you need it, which helps you avoid unnecessary trips to the emergency room.
+Vetster has online vets available 24/7, when you need it, which helps you avoid unnecessary trips to the emergency room.

 Using Vetster will save you time and money while helping to keep your pets more comfortable at home.